Muriel-Salvan/AutoLoad/README.md

 ## Compatibility

-This mode is compatible with all mods without conflict.
+This mod is compatible with all mods without conflict.

 ## How does it work?